NICOSIA, THE CITY OF MARTYRS AND NEW PAGES OF HEROISM

 signed, oil on canvas, 70 x 100 cm, painted 1993

-In the centre of Nicosia lies Saint John’s George with the old Archbishop’s Palace to the right and the new Palace to left.
+In the centre of Nicosia lies Saint John’s cathedral with the old Archbishop’s Palace to the right and the new Palace to the left.
 Standing high in front of the church and reminding us all of the past is Archbishop Kyprianos who as Ethnarch paid with his life upon the start of the Greek Revolution of 1821.
 Alongside him some 1500 Greek Cypriot leaders/dignitaries were hanged or executed by the Ottoman Turks for supporting the Greek Revolution.

 Today, we live a new era of Turkish occupation, a new era of Greek Cypriot persecution as in the period of 1579-1880 but we Greeks as it was then remain Christian Orthodox in soul and mind.
 With that in mind Zenetzis was commissioned to paint the Christian centre of Nicosia in 1993 which you can enjoy here.
 The artist was in love with Cyprus being a Cretan and his work of Cyprus is unique and only in our collection.